Although most children will stop wetting the bed as they get older, there are a number of treatments that can be tried.

-Alternatively, many primary care trusts (PCTs) run bedwetting clinics, also known as enuresis clinics, which your GP can refer you to.
+Alternatively, many clinical commissioning groups (CCGs) run bedwetting clinics, also known as enuresis clinics, which your GP can refer you to.

-There's no single approach to treating bedwetting, but in most cases the recommended plan is to first try a combination of self-help techniques.
+There's no single approach to treating bedwetting that works for everybody, but in most cases the recommended plan is to first try a combination of self-help techniques.

-If these prove to be unsuccessful, a bedwetting alarm is often recommended.
-If the alarm proves unsuccessful or is unsuitable, medication may be recommended.
+If these don't work, a bedwetting alarm is often used.
+If the alarm is unsuccessful or unsuitable, medication may be recommended.

 A number of self-help techniques may prevent, or at least reduce, episodes of bedwetting.
-They are discussed below.
+These are discussed below.

-As well as the quantity, the timing of fluid intake is also important.
-Your child should consume most of their fluid intake during the day and only about a fifth of their recommended intake during the evening.
+As well as the quantity, timing is also important.
+Most of the recommended fluid intake should be consumed during the day, with only about a fifth during the evening.

-Also encourage your child to avoid drinks that contain caffeine during the evening, such as cola, tea, coffee or hot chocolate because this will increase the need to urinate during the night.
+Also encourage your child to avoid drinks that contain caffeine, such as cola, tea, coffee or hot chocolate because these increase the need to urinate during the night.

 Encourage your child to go to the toilet regularly during the day.
 Most healthy children will urinate between four and seven times a day.
 You should also make sure that your child urinates before going to bed.

-Many parents find it useful to use reward schemes to help manage bedwetting.
-However, it's important to emphasise that these types of schemes are only effective when they're designed to promote positive behaviour rather than to punish negative behaviour.
+However, it's important to emphasise that these are only effective when they promote positive behaviour rather than punishing negative behaviour.

-- remember to go to the toilet before going to bed
+- remembering to go to the toilet before going to bed

-However, don't punish your child or withdraw previously agreed treats if they wet the bed.
-Punishing a child is often counterproductive as it places them under greater stress and anxiety, which could contribute to their symptoms.
+It's important not punish your child or withdraw previously agreed treats if they wet the bed.
+Punishing a child is often counterproductive as it places them under greater stress and anxiety, which could contribute to bedwetting.

-If the self-help techniques described above don't help, the next recommended step is to try a bedwetting alarm.
+If the self-help techniques don't help, a bedwetting alarm is usually the next step.

 A bedwetting alarm consists of a small sensor and an alarm.
 The sensor is attached to your child’s underwear and the alarm is worn on the pyjamas.
 If the sensor starts to get wet, it sets off the alarm.
 Vibrating alarms are also available for children who are hearing impaired.

-Bedwetting alarms are not prescribed on the NHS, but you may be able to borrow a bedwetting alarm from your local primary care trust (PCT).
+Bedwetting alarms are not prescribed on the NHS, but you may be able to borrow one from your local clinical commissioning group (CCG).
 Otherwise, they're available to buy commercially.
-For example, an organisation called Education and Resources for Improving Childhood Continence (ERIC) sells alarms for around £70 to £140, depending on the type of alarm used.
+For example, an organisation called Education and Resources for Improving Childhood Continence (ERIC) sells alarms for around £40 to £140, depending on the type of alarm used.

 Over time, the alarm should help your child to recognise when they need to pee and wake up to go to the toilet.

-You can use a similar reward system as discussed above to promote good behaviour, such as getting up when the alarm sounds and remembering to reset the alarm.
-To assist your child, you should make it as easy as possible for them to go to the toilet during the night, such as using night lights.
+Reward systems to promote good behaviour may help, such as getting up when the alarm sounds and remembering to reset the alarm.
+It also helps to make it as easy as possible for your child to go to the toilet during the night, such as using night lights.

 When bedwetting alarms are unsuitable

 - more immediate treatment is required, for example because you're finding it emotionally difficult to cope with your child’s bedwetting

-- there are practical considerations that make using an alarm problematic, such as if your child shares a room with other members of your family or the alarm is causing sleep disturbances
+- there are practical considerations that make using an alarm problematic, such as if your child shares a room or the alarm disturbs sleep

 Some children and their parents may also not like the idea of using an alarm to signify when the child has wet the bed.

-- to provide short-term relief from bedwetting in certain situations – for example, if you're going on holiday or if your child is going on a camping trip with friends
+- to provide short-term relief from bedwetting in certain situations – for example, if you're going on holiday or if your child is going on a trip with friends

 - as a long-term alternative treatment in situations where a bedwetting alarm is ineffective, unsuitable or unwanted

-If your child isn't completely dry after one to two weeks of taking desmopressin, inform your GP or the doctor in charge of your child’s care because their dosage may need to be increased.
+If your child isn't completely dry after one to two weeks of taking desmopressin, inform your GP because the dosage may need to be increased.

-Your child’s treatment will then be reviewed after four weeks.
-If the bedwetting has stopped, or at least their symptoms have improved, it's usually recommended that treatment continues for another three months, although your doctor may advise taking desmopressin earlier each night (1-2 hours before bedtime).
-If there is continuing improvement, the course may continue.
+Your child’s treatment should be reviewed after four weeks.
+If the bedwetting has improved, it's usually recommended that treatment continues for another three months, although your doctor may advise taking desmopressin earlier each night (1-2 hours before bedtime).
+If there is continuing improvement during this time, the course may continue.

 Another option is to use a combination of desmopressin and an additional medication known as an anticholinergic.
 An anticholinergic called oxybutynin can be used to treat bedwetting.

-Oxybutynin works by relaxing the muscles of the bladder, which should improve its capacity and reduce the urge to pass urine during the night.
+Oxybutynin works by relaxing the muscles of the bladder, which can help improve its capacity and reduce the urge to pass urine during the night.

 Side effects of oxybutynin include feeling sick, dry mouth, headache, constipation or diarrhoea.
 Although these should improve after a few days once your child’s body gets used to the medication.
-If they persist or get worse, you should contact the doctor in charge of your child’s care for advice.
+If they persist or get worse, contact the doctor in charge of your child’s care for advice.

-If your child fails to respond to any of the treatments discussed above, a prescribed medication called imipramine may be recommended.
+If the above treatments don't work, a prescribed medication called imipramine may be recommended.

-Imipramine works in a similar way to oxybutynin in that it relaxes the muscles of the bladder, increasing its capacity and reducing the urge to urinate.
+Imipramine also relaxes the muscles of the bladder, increasing its capacity and reducing the urge to urinate.

-The side effects of imipramine include dizziness, dry mouth, headache and increased appetite.
+Side effects of imipramine include dizziness, dry mouth, headache and increased appetite.
 Although these should improve once your child’s body gets used to the medication.
 It's important that your child doesn't suddenly stop taking imipramine because it can lead to withdrawal symptoms, such as feeling and being sick, anxiety and difficulties sleeping (insomnia).

-Your child’s treatment will be reviewed after three months.
-Once it's felt that your child no longer needs to take imipramine, the dosage can be gradually reduced before the medication is withdrawn completely.
+Treatment should be reviewed after three months.
+Once it's felt that your child no longer needs to take imipramine, the dosage can be gradually reduced before the medication is stopped completely.